Dvmb455B1tch/Dvmb455B1tch/README.md

   <img src="https://komarev.com/ghpvc/?username=Dvmb455B1tch&style=for-the-badge&color=blueviolet" alt="Profile views" />
 </p>

-- 🛠️ I’m working on: Making it through the 42 school (Antanarivo)
+- 🛠️ I’m working on: Making it through the 42 school (Antananarivo)
 - 🌱 I’m learning: To code mostly — a bit of this and that; I know C tho
 - ⚡ Fun fact: When I was young, I was poor, but after years of hard work, I'm no longer young.